handsontable/handsontable/docs/12.0/guides/upgrade-and-migration/migrating-from-11.1-to-12.0.md

 - [Replace a default keyboard shortcut](@/guides/accessories-and-menus/keyboard-shortcuts.md#replacing-a-keyboard-shortcut)
 - [Block a default keyboard shortcut's action](@/guides/accessories-and-menus/keyboard-shortcuts.md#blocking-a-keyboard-shortcut-s-actions)

-## Step 5: Don't refer to Walkontable
+## Step 5: Avoid referring to `_wt`

-Handsontable 12.0.0 makes it clear that Handsontable's rendering engine (internally referred to as "Walkontable") is not a part of Handsontable's public API.
+Handsontable 12.0.0 makes it clear that Handsontable's rendering engine (`_wt`, internally referred to as "Walkontable") is not a part of Handsontable's public API.

 To emphasize this, we changed the following property name: